Dos and don’ts for union stewards, occupational health and safety reps and other union reps

-Do take all possible measures to respect the confidentiality of the victim.
+Do take all possible measures to respect the confidentiality of the person experiencing domestic violence.

-Don’t promise the victim you will keep the secret no matter what, as you may need to report the incident to someone else if there is an immediate threat of harm.
+Don’t promise the person experiencing violence that you will keep the secret no matter what, as you may need to report the incident to someone else if there is an immediate threat of harm.

-Do be compassionate, patient and calm if a victim discloses abuse to you – it may be the first time they’ve ever spoken about domestic violence and it may be hard for them to admit.
+Do be compassionate, patient and calm if someone discloses experiencing abuse to you.
+It may be the first time they’ve ever spoken about domestic violence and it may be hard for them to admit.

-Do inquire how domestic violence is impacting the victim at work, as this information is extremely helpful in supporting the person experiencing domestic violence and their co‑workers, and ensuring the workplace remains safe.
+Do inquire how domestic violence is impacting the person at work, as this information is extremely helpful in supporting the person experiencing domestic violence and their co‑workers, and ensuring the workplace remains safe.

-Don’t pass judgment on the scenario or try to force the victim into taking certain actions at home or in the workplace – first and foremost your job is to listen.
+Don’t pass judgment on the scenario or try to force the person experiencing abuse into taking certain actions at home or in the workplace.
+First and foremost, your job is to listen.

 Do suggest the victim keep a written record of the domestic violence incidents that impacted their work life.

-Don’t feel you need all the answers – at any time, refer the victim to a professional resource or trained support (such as a woman’s advocate, local women’s shelter, or the Police Domestic Violence Coordinator of your local police service).
+Don’t feel you need all the answers.
+At any time, refer the worker to a professional resource or trained support (such as a woman’s advocate, local women’s shelter, or the Domestic Violence Coordinator of your local police service).

-Do ensure the victim feels they have control over what steps are taken.
+Do ensure the person experiencing domestic violence feels they have control over what steps are taken.

 Don’t insist you know what’s best for the person experiencing violence or try to convince them to leave the relationship.
 Each situation of domestic violence is different and it’s impossible to know what’s best unless you’re involved.
-Again, always defer to the victim as to how you can support them best and allow them to have a space to feel comfortable.
+Again, always defer to the person experiencing violence as to how you can best support them and allow them to have a space to feel comfortable.

-Do discuss a safety plan with the victim.
-Your workplace may already have a policy in place, however, ensure it is adapted to the specific needs of the victim you are speaking with.
+Do discuss a safety plan with the person experiencing domestic violence.
+Your workplace may already have a policy in place; however, ensure it is adapted to the specific needs of the worker you are speaking with.